-- A ban on the use of PFAS-containing firefighting foams in training, testing and municipal fire services only, after a short transitional period; - the other uses would be allowed (derogated) until suitable alternatives are found - an annual reporting requirement would apply to the derogated firefighting foam users (reporting to ECHA) about their use of PFAS-containing firefighting foams and availability of alternatives

-- a periodic review of the restriction by the Commission would be implemented for the update of the derogations - the mandatory collection of all PFAS-containing waste and their adequate treatment, minimising releases of PFASs to environmental compartments.
+- A ban on the use of PFAS-containing firefighting foams in training, testing and municipal fire services only, after a short transitional period; - the other uses would be allowed (derogated) until suitable alternatives are found - an annual reporting requirement would apply to the derogated firefighting foam users (reporting to ECHA) about their use of PFAS-containing firefighting foams and availability of alternatives - a periodic review of the restriction by the Commission would be implemented for the update of the derogations - the mandatory collection of all PFAS-containing waste and their adequate treatment, minimising releases of PFASs to environmental compartments.

-This RO is a derivative from RO 5 described above and has not been taken forward for the same reasons.
-Even though the uses where suitable alternative already exist would be banned, the derogated uses are likely to continue for an extensive period of time due to a much weaker incentive for substitution than a clearly indicated ban date.
+This RO is a derivative from RO 5 described above and is characterised by similar weaknesses as RO 5.
+Even though the uses where suitable alternative are already available would be banned, the derogated uses are likely to continue for an extensive period of time due to a much weaker incentive for substitution than a clearly indicated ban date.